Nikostormkilla/VVVVVV-Pygame/README.md

 This is exactly what it is.
-You play as Verdigris and thats all what cahnges.
+You play as Verdigris and thats all what changes.
+Also removed all batch files for safety reasons.
+Requires Python 3.0 or above and Pygame as well just like the original repository.

 Original repository is GDColon/VVVVVV-Pygame